 - Both parents agree to parent independently.
 This means each parent is responsible for finding out about special events, school grades, and other important events from the school or the child.
 Neither parent is responsible for informing the other.

 - Parents agree to divide important care decisions before they arise.
 For example, one parent may be responsible for health-related decisions while the other is responsible for education decisions.
 Both agree to keep the other informed of emergencies.

 - When a face-to-face situation arises, both parents should interact in a businesslike way with no arguing.

 - If a face-to-face meeting is required, it should be done during working hours, not after, and it should only last for 30 minutes.

-- Do not share personal life with each other.
+- Do not share personal life.
 Maintain a wall of separation to avoid conflict or hurt feelings.

 - Parents agree that all interactions should be done through email, not through messaging, phone calls, or face-to-face interaction.
 There will be times when parents need to communicate, and email is the best way to avoid conflict.

 - Drop-offs and pick-ups should be done in a public place to avoid conflict.